BigQuery

 A role is a set of permissions.
 Users should only have the specific role or permissions they need to use the Google Cloud Platform.

-Contact the Data Engineering community on Slack to ask for a role, permission or service account.
+Contact the Data Engineering community to ask for a role, permission or service account.

 Common permissions we use for BigQuery access include: